def1ant1/RusticUI/README.md

 Automation is consolidated in the root `Makefile` and `cargo xtask` binary so teams can wire CI once and scale confidently.

+### Managed development environment

+Open the repository inside the published devcontainer (local VS Code) or GitHub Codespaces instance to inherit a fully provisioned toolchain.
+The container image installs the stable Rust toolchain, wasm target, mdBook, wasm-pack, Playwright prerequisites, and pnpm + Node 20.
+It also mounts shared caches for Cargo, Playwright, and pnpm to keep hot reload cycles fast across sessions, then executes `.devcontainer/scripts/post-create.sh` to install docs dependencies, run `cargo xtask verify-toolchain`, and dry-run `cargo xtask dev` before you start coding.【F:.devcontainer/Dockerfile†L1-L73】【F:.devcontainer/devcontainer.json†L1-L52】【F:.devcontainer/scripts/post-create.sh†L1-L38】

+When the Codespace attaches, the workspace automatically starts `cargo xtask dev` so the Leptos gallery (port 3000) and Next.js docs (port 3100) hot reload immediately.
+Task palette entries labelled "RusticUI" let you re-run the verification commands or replay a dry-run of the harness without leaving the editor.【F:.devcontainer/codespaces.json†L1-L34】 Attach the resulting logs to pull requests whenever you touch automation or docs to prove the managed environment remains green.

 ```bash
 make build        # compile every crate
 make test         # run workspace tests